msoral/limit_order_book/README.md

 ## Usage

-Program reads the csv file under the root folder, path is can be configured in config.py.
+Program reads the csv file under the root folder, path can be configured in config.py.
 When program runs, it reads the given csv file and populates the order book.
 It then writes top of the book and queue position of an order to the std out.
 Unique id of the order used for queue position can be configured in config.py

 ## Performance